pluralsh/documentation/pages/adding-new-application/index.md

     └── outputs.tf
 ```

+Here you can see the wrapper Helm chart in `./helm/dagster` around the `./helm/dagster/charts/dagster-0.1.44.tgz`, i.e. the artifact's Helm chart that the Plural CLI downloads for you.
+Similarly the wrapper Terraform module in `./terraform` will contain a local copy of the artifact's Terraform module inside `./terraform/aws`.

 ## Plural application artifacts

 As mentioned above, the Plural CLI creates a wrapper Helm chart and Terraform module for each installed application and inputs the user defined values for that installation.